GenerEOS/Qtest/docs/api/time.md

 ### chain: Chain
 Reference to the chain instance
 ### timeAdded: number
-Record of time added to chain
+The total number of seconds that have been skipped in the chain

 ## Constructor
 **constructor(chain: Chain): Time**